Most recipes seem to date back to the Karo Syrup Company, since pecan pies represent the largest use of this corn syrup product.

 — The quantity of nuts is not crucial.
 I tend to use the larger amount, because I love pecans.
 I’ve seen many recipes that use only 1 cup, so the choice is up to you.

-— Toasting the pecans before putting them in the pie brings out the flavor; again, it’s not essential but a nice touch.
+— Toasting the pecans brings out the flavor; again, it’s not essential but a nice touch.

 — It can be difficult to judge when this pie is done, and I’ve had it take 40 minutes one time and a bit over 45 the next.
-If you’re not sure, I would err on the side of under baking, because it does firm up nicely as it cools.
+If you’re not sure, I would err on the side of under baking, because it does firm up nicely.

 — Warming the pie crust is supposed to keep it from getting soggy.